Separating Rank Logic from Polynomial Time: Introduction

 Another example that demonstrates the expressiveness of rank logic are multipedes.
-These graphs come also with an isomorphism problem, which cannot be defined in \IFPC{} but in rank logic~\cite{GurevichS96, Holm11}.
+These structures come also with an isomorphism problem, which cannot be defined in \IFPC{} but in rank logic~\cite{GurevichS96, Holm11}.
 Moreover, rank logic captures $\PTime$ on the class of structures with color class size two~\cite{AbuZaidGraedelGrohePakusa2014}.
 An open question in~\cite{DawarGHKP2013} is whether rank logic can express the solvability of linear equation systems over finite rings rather than only over finite fields.

-In this paper, we show that rank logic fails to define the CFI query over the rings $\ZZ_{2^i}$ for every $i \in \nat$.
-As in the case for fields, we consider the class of CFI graphs over all rings $\ZZ_{2^i}$ and not a fixed one.
+In this article, we show that rank logic fails to define the CFI query over the rings~$\ZZ_{2^i}$ for every $i \in \nat$.
+As in the case for fields, we consider the class of CFI graphs over all rings~$\ZZ_{2^i}$ and not a fixed one.
 This result eliminates rank logic as a candidate for a logic capturing \PTime{}.
-As for $\FF_2$, the isomorphism problem for CFI graphs over $\ZZ_{2^i}$ can be translated to a linear equation system over $\ZZ_{2^i}$.
-Hence, we also answer the question for solvability of linear equation systems over finite rings in the negative.
-Even more, we do not only separate rank logic from \PTime{} but also from Choiceless Polynomial Time.
+As for~$\FF_2$, the isomorphism problem for CFI graphs over~$\ZZ_{2^i}$ can be translated to a linear equation system over~$\ZZ_{2^i}$.
+Hence, we also answer the question for solvability of linear equation systems over finite rings, where the ring is part of the input and so encoded in a relational structure, in the negative.
+Even more, we do not only separate rank logic from \PTime{} but also from the logic of Choiceless Polynomial Time.